AbhayKadam57/Blinkit-web-app-Clone/Readme.md

 [@AbhayKadam57](https://github.com/AbhayKadam57) - only for clone making

-- Desclaimer - All rights of design and images are belong to the blink it compony.
+- Desclaimer - All rights of images are belong to the blink it compony.
   This project is created just for educational purposes only. we do not intend to use it for any commercial purposes.